2012 Syrian constitutional referendum: Conduct

-Due to the ongoing fighting in Syria, questions were raised over the organization of the vote in the cities of Homs, Hama, Daraa and in the northern province of Idlib, which are areas held by the rebellion.
+Due to the ongoing fighting in Syria, questions were raised over the organization of the vote in the cities of Homs, Hama, Daraa and in the northern province of Idlib, which were held by the rebellion.
 Voters present in these areas were not able to take part in the referendum unless they traveled to government-held areas.

 14.6 million Syrians were eligible to vote, in 14,185 polling stations which were open from 7:00-19:00.
 Multiple polling stations were set up in each district and neighborhood of central Damascus.

 At midday, the interior ministry announced that the referendum was going smoothly in most of the provinces.
 The interior minister, Maj.
 Gen. Mohammad Ibrahim al-Shaar, announced that the turnout was "high except in some areas despite threats and intimidation from armed groups."
 He called the participation in central Damascus "remarkable."

 Canadian-based Global News reported that the turnout was high in pro-Assad neighbourhoods or areas with a high security presence, but made note that areas which have held anti-government protests had a very low turnout.
 They also suggested that though a portion of the voters were opposed to the government, there was also a belief that the referendum would be "a step in the right direction."
 It also suggested that in pro-government neighbourhood there was pressure to vote and pressure to boycott the vote in anti-government neighbourhoods.

 President Bashar al-Assad voted with his wife Asma at a voting centre located at the headquarters of the national television where he was cheered by their employees.
 A crowd of Assad supporters in Damascus showed their support for the referendum.